CFF KB - Carrz-Fox-Fire Promotions Knowledge Base

 We then updated the 126 to retrieve the 533 value across all relevant tables.

-In this example, we are only showing one table to update and two tables to delete from.
+In this example, we are showing only one table to update and two tables to delete.

 -- To update the values